charlottegiseleweil/pdm_report/src/03_Litt_review.md

 1. **Juxtaposition**, that is adding a separate similar figure to represent uncertainty, alongside the representation of the data.
 2. **Overlaying** a visualization of uncertainty on top of the main one. [@Bingham] overlays a contour map of an error field on top of a heatmap of the mean value of a multivalue dataset, but it is not so straightforward.
 3. Varying the value of a free graphical variable, such as a property of the color palet used to visualize the main data can also express uncertainty.
 The first option is **"blurring"**: the focus is adapted proportionally to the level of uncertainty, this can be done through one of these parameters : contour crispness (« fuzzyness »), fill clarity, fod or resolution [@mac92].
 Formally, blurring is defined as removing spatial high frequency details [@russ95]. **Saturation** is the second option, uncertainty is expressed by paleness, also referred to as whiteness [@hengl].
 More options include texture and edge crispness variations, overall all these solutions are more intuitive but less precise [@griethe].
 4. Integrating **additional geometrical objects**, such as labels, volume rendered thickness, or error bars may express uncertainty [@griethe].
 Circular glyphs and ribbons have been designed, in the context of weather forecast ensemble data, to visualize uncertainty [@sanyal].
-5. **Spaghetti plots**, as described in section {number}, may also allow examination of variation of different variables of an ensemble over space, which is another way of giving a sense of the uncertainty associated.
+5. **Spaghetti plots**, as described in section \ref{sec:spag}, may also allow examination of variation of different variables of an ensemble over space, which is another way of giving a sense of the uncertainty associated.
 6.  **Frequency maps** reflect the number of times a certain category was assigned to a certain pixel, across multiples runs.
 These accompany a categorical map, that can be the **modal portfolio** i.e the map displaying, for each cell, the category chosen most frequently across multiple runs [@RIOS]

 In dynamic visualization, uncertainty representation can be more easily achieved.
 A swap button can allow the user to visualize successively the main data and its associated uncertainty on the same background map, allowing easier interpretation, with the possibility of going back and forth.
 This method is referred to as **toggling** [@Aerts03].
 Other interactive options include the **clickable map**, where uncertainty information displays upon click [@Vander].
 There has also been attempts to express imprecision dynamically adressing human senses via vibrations proportional to the level of uncertainty [@Brown], or smooth animation of sequence of different realizations of a model [@Ehlschlaeger].
 There have even been attempts to display uncertainty by adding another dimension via sounds [@Lodha][@Fisher].
 Another solution to convey accuracy is probabilistic animation : the uncertain points appear and disapear according to their accuracy, i.e the probability domain is sampled over time [@Lundstrom].